AreelKhan/pv-pipeline/README.md

 I do not know.
 This was my first time using Spark and I am still understanding its use case.
 The power of Spark is in parallel processing across multiple nodes.
 Without access to a multi-node machine or the bugdet to run multiple machines in the cloud I am not truly leveraging Spark.
 Running Dask on my PC would have been simpler and cheaper.
 But I am using PySpark as a learning exercise.

 ### Was BigQuery a good choice?
 Again, not sure.
-Ideally I would have the budget to store and analyze all the data in BigQuery.
-But I don't, so I will have to analyze this data locally using SparkSQL or Dask.
+Our use case for a database is for analytics, and the data is around 500 GB, so BQ seemed approriate.
+Ideally I would have the budget to store and analyze the full dataset.
+But I don't.
+I will have to analyze this data locally using SparkSQL or Dask.
 I used BigQuery as a learning exercise.

 ### I learned how to:
 - extract data from an S3 bucket using boto3
-- load data into BigQuery
+- load data into BigQuery table using Python API
 - configure BigQuery service account
 - configure a BigQuery table partition
 - design a database schema
 - set up an Airflow environment
+- debug Airflow dags in more depth
 - set up a Spark session
 - integrate Spark with Airflow
 - write PySpark code